defold/doc/docs/en/tutorials/snake.md

 ### A note for beginners

 This tutorial is designed for beginners, but if you are completely new to Defold and game development, we recommend reading some of the introductory manuals first, especially about [Defold's Building Blocks](/manuals/building-blocks/) and the [Glossary](/manuals/glossary/).
 If you don't have Defold downloaded yet, check the [Installation manual](/manuals/install/).
-It's also recommended to check the [Editor's overview](/manuals/editor/), to quickly dive into the Editor itself, but we also provide screenshots here for each step.
+It's also recommended to check the [Editor's overview](/manuals/editor/), to quickly dive into the Editor itself, but we also provide screenshots for each step.

 ## Creating the project